ab77/netflix-proxy/README.md

 The following is based on a Debian image provided by `Vultr`, but should in theory work on any Debian distribution. ~~Do **not** enable native IPv6 on the host.~~

 1. Head over to [Vultr](http://www.vultr.com/?ref=6871746) to create an account.
-2. Create a compute instance in a location closest to you using `Debian 8 x64 (jessie)` image.
+2. Create a compute instance in a geographic location of interest using `Debian 8 x64 (jessie)` image.
 3. ~~Create a free [tunnel broker](https://tunnelbroker.net/register.php) account.~~
 4. ~~Create a [regular tunnel](https://tunnelbroker.net/new_tunnel.php).~~
 5. ~~Set the `IPv4 Endpoint` to the IP address of your Vultr instance, pick a tunnel server closest to you and click `Create Tunnel`.~~